HorizenOfficial/HorizenAcademy/_i18n/en/_posts/horizen/expert/2028-01-01-dao-decentralized-autonomous-organization.md

 level: expert
 ---

 IOHK’s Roman Oliynykov published a paper in cooperation with Bingsheng Zhang and Hamed Balogun from Lancaster University describing a treasury system that could be deployed on various cryptocurrencies regardless of the consensus mechanism used.
 A prototype has been implemented in Scala over the Scorex 2.0 framework.
-You can find a detailed presentation here.
 Rob Viglione explained the implications in a short video on Twitter.
 Horizen is working towards implementing the proposed treasury system to decide upon and distribute our treasury funds in a decentralized fashion.

 We summarize the paper and provide some context in this article.